21 Apr 2019

 I pray today you will not just hear this message, but you'll believe this message.
 And that you will be beautifully saved, that you will now know for sure your sins are all forgiven.
 You have eternal life.
 You know Him because of this good news.
 My friends, there is no greater love than this that God, the holy One of Israel would give His Son for you.

 Maybe you have always been looking for love but you've looked at love, look for love in all the wrong places.
-Let me tell you of the unconditional love that flows from the cross of Jesus Christ.
+Let me tell you of a unconditional love that flows from the cross of Jesus Christ.
 Harden not your hearts, please don't!
 Open wide your arms, open wide your heart, to repent and receive this gift of salvation.
 For the wages of sin is death, spiritual death, eternal separation from God but the gift of God is eternal life through Jesus Christ our Lord.

 On this Easter Sunday, my dear brothers and sisters in Christ, we are not teaching anything new.
 I pray God today, will lead you to the old, old message of Jesus and His love.
 Maybe today, you have taken your eyes off Jesus, your Saviour.
 And you have been attracted, allured by the lusts and cares of this world.
 May God ignite in you, once again a fresh passion and love for Him.